This post contains more invaluable advice from grad recruiters who are in charge of giving out training contract and vacation scheme offers each year.

 However, I still see a lack of research as one of the main reasons why candidates are unsuccessful.

-So, lets consider how you might go about conducting the necessary research and creating your shortlist of firms to apply to.
+So, let’s consider how you might go about conducting the necessary research and creating a shortlist of firms to apply to.

 Advice From The Recruiters

 And what better way to do so than getting some advice from those people who will be reviewing your applications.

 I caught up with some law firm graduate recruiters recently and asked them the following question:

 How would you advise a candidate to tackle the difficult task of researching & choosing their shortlist of firms to apply to?”

 What’s Important To You?